-Household Travel Survey
+Household Travel Study

-WCOG last conducted a regional household travel survey (HTS) in 2018.
-Historically, intervals between HTSs have been ten years but various circumstances have compelled WCOG and its members to collected updated HTS data sooner.
-The bulk of this effort will occur in fall of 2025 (SFY 2026) but work on project scoping and consultant selection will start in spring of 2025.
+WCOG last conducted a regional household travel study (HTS) in 2018.
+Historically, intervals between HTSs have been ten years but various circumstances, i.e. increased work-from-home and delivery services resulting from COVID-19, have compelled WCOG and its members to collect updated HTS data sooner.